 So the key is where the person feels it.
 So you really want to be targeting, usually it’s not the fascia on the foot that shortens actually, could be but usually the real problem is up the posterior chain fascially, so really going to be sort of long, gentle stretches in the calf and the hamstring.
 I’ve worked with that condition hundreds of times, it’s very common and that usually works.
 And as you give the person what to do, you know, make sure they’re warm.
 So actually the first thing in the morning probably isn’t your moment, so make sure they’re already warmed up and then you can go further by actually having them heat the area.
 And I know a lot of times if you have inflammation people think ice because it cools it, but really what you want is all the tissues to be warm and open before you do any kind of manual stuff with them.

-Yoga therapy can be helpful for several types of physical problems in other parts of the body from shoulder pain due to a tear to neck pain caused by wrong posture.
+Yoga therapy can be helpful for several types of physical problems in other parts of the body, from shoulder pain due to a tear to neck pain caused by wrong posture.
 A yoga therapist can help you navigate different health conditions and apply toe yoga physical therapy exercises or other yoga practices.